nlee3/Larry-s-game/README.md

 Player lives – 3
 	This counter decreases if the spaceship is hit with an enemy projectile or collides with an enemy.

   The spaceship gains 3 seconds of invincibility after it loses a life.

   The lives counter should display on the bottom left corner for player one.
 In the case of multiplayer, player two should be on the bottom left.

   The counter should not be in numbers but hearts; there should be three red hearts on the bottom corners for each player at the start of the game.

 Hotkeys – WASD and Arrows(Up,down,left,right)

   To fire, player one uses F, and player two uses M

   The spaceships should move relatively fast, faster than the aliens for sure.
-Within the span of 1 second, the player should be able to move from the left border to the right border of the screen.
+Within the span of 1 second,the player should be able to move from the left border to the right border of the screen.

   The firing rate, at first, shouldn’t be that great – 2 bullets/second.

 Enemies – enemy spaceships
 	There are 5 stages to the game, the end of each stage characterized by a wave of enemy spaceships.
 	All Spaceships should move forward at the base speed of screen length/ 15 seconds.
 	Three types of alien spaceships:
 		Regular pawns – don’t fire.
 Base health – 3

     Big, meaty dudes – fire rate 1 bullet/  10 second.
 Base health – 9
-    	Should be bigger than the average enemy Offensive, fast speedy bois – fire rate 1 bullet/ 4 second.
-Base health – 2 MOVES LEFT AND RIGHT – Base movement speed – screen width/10 seconds Should move 25% faster than the base speed vertically.
+    	Should be bigger than the average enemy

+    Offensive, fast speedy bois – fire rate 1 bullet/ 4 second.
+Base health – 2
+    	MOVES LEFT AND RIGHT – Base movement speed – screen width/10 seconds Should move 25% faster than the base speed vertically.
       Size should be same as regular pawns

     Green upgrade carriers – don’t fire.
 Base health – 5 Moves Left and Right – Base movement speed – screen width/10 seconds When Killed, grant +1  firing rate to all ally spaceships.
 For example, if firing rate is 3 bullets/second, the new firing rate is 4 bullets/second after killing one of these for both spaceships.